pushme-pullyou/pushme-pullyou.github.io/tootoo/README.md

 	* Views files as rendered or as source code
 * Edit any file on GitHub

-It would also be nice to do these things and still be understandable by an entry level programmer
+It would also be nice to do these things and have the code still be understandable by an entry level programmer

 ### Mission